Dimakoua/dailypick/content/blog/posts/2025-09-22-level-up-your-team-retrospectives-fun-fair-activities-to-boost-engagement.md

 **3. Prioritizing Improvements with a Fair Approach:**

 *   **The Problem:** Identifying and prioritizing areas for improvement often leads to heated debates.
 *   **The Solution:**  Use Daily Pick's **Trap** to anonymously gather team suggestions for improvements.
 Then, use a simple dot voting system (each team member has a set number of "votes") to fairly determine the top priorities for the next sprint.
-This eliminates the bias inherent in open discussion and ensures that all voices are considered equally.
+This eliminates the bias inherent in open discussion and ensures that all voices are considered equally, and you can capture the outputs directly in the [Planning Poker Hub](/blog/planning-poker-hub-guide/) for alignment with future grooming sessions.

 **4. Gamifying the Retrospective:**